TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ run generated requests simultaneously
 Does this work now?
-(Potentially no longer relevant, based on changes to request generation.)
-Once you get it working, include an example in the validation.
+(Potentially no longer relevant, based on changes to request generation: see below) Once you get it working, include an example in the validation.
 Maybe this is a secondary class, which creates the queue for the existing class,